I decided to review this air purifier due to its high energy star ratings and a good 3-stage filtration system.

 BlueAir ECO10 Air Purifier Review Conclusion

 I would say that this model is pretty average.
 I would recommend it to people who don’t care for the smart options and aren’t overly critical about the air purifier’s design.
 This model does a good job clearing the air and catching mold spores, pet dander, allergens, etc. However, there is a variety of feature-packed air purifiers for the same price available on the market today.
 I think you would do better to look at either the winix 5300-2. or the coway ap-1512hh which both have smart options and can clean more air in a faster time.
+Or if you’re really sold on blueair products, then I highly suggest you take a look at the blue pure 211 which is possibly one of the best air purifiers money can buy right now.

 Also published on Medium.